octopoulos/OneButtonLevelGeneration/docs/index.md

 # One-Button Level Generator

 One Button Level Generator is a user-friendly tool that allows you to create levels simply.
-You can create a level by setting various characteristics for each biome.
+You can create a level by setting characteristics for each biome.

+## Trailer
+!TODO : 트레일러 영상

 ## Features
 - Create terrain randomly